HeapsIO/heaps-doc/DomKit.md

 In order to define custom components, you need to:
 * implements `h2d.domkit.Object` (if not already inherited from your superclass)
-* add `@:p` for each property you wish to expose to domkit markup/CSS
+* add `@:p` for each property you wish to expose to DomKit markup/CSS
 * you can add `@:uiComp("name")` metadata in order to customize the component name

 Here's a small example: